The Mavenlink v1 API

 Some objects returned by the API may have associations that are not included in the JSON response by default.
 Those associated objects can be requested by adding an include parameter to the request.
 For example, to request both a list of posts, and the users that created those posts, you could request /posts.json?include=user.
 The response will consist of a JSON object with an array of result mappings under the "results" key, a "posts" key with a hash of post objects, keyed by id, and a "users" key with a hash of user objects, again keyed by id.
 To find the user that created a particular post, just use the post object's "user_id" key to find the user object keyed with the same id.

 Multiple associations may be fetched simultaneously by adding comma-separated values to the include parameter.
-For example, to fetch the user and replies associated with post 6, you might request /posts.json?only=6&include=user,assets, which would supply both the users and the assets that belong to the posts returned in the response.
+For example, to fetch the user and replies associated with post 6, you might request /posts.json?only=6&include=user,attachments, which would supply both the users and the attachments that belong to the posts returned in the response.

 Example